-functionality at a basic level.
-The network operated continuously for five days, without any major malfunctioning, and being able to seamlessly cope with variations in the number of nodes, changes in topology, and communication channel variations.
-Communication performance, however, varied greatly according to oceanographic conditions, and in general has to be considered quite limited.
-Packet loss at application level was significant, which coupled with the large round trip time (order of tens of seconds), makes it clear that, at least with the implemented structure and in the experimental conditions, the network cannot be used to exchange very frequent messages among the nodes.
-In this respect, it can be fairly said that the decrease in performance due to presence of security features (Figure 15) is of second order effect with respect to performance variations due to environmental changes.
+On the basis of the UAN11 results and considering the stated sea trial objectives, several lessons can be drawn.
+First of all, the implemented solution showed robustness in preserving network connectivity and functionality at a basic level.
+The network operated continuously for five days, without any major malfunctioning, and was able to seamlessly cope with variations in the number of nodes, changes in topology, and communication channel variations.
+Communication performance, however, varied greatly depending on oceanographic conditions, and in general has to be considered quite limited.
+Packet loss at the application level was significant.
+This fact, coupled with the large round-trip time (order of tens of seconds), makes it clear that, at least with the implemented structure and in the experimental conditions, the network cannot be used to exchange very frequent messages among the nodes.
+In this respect, it can be fairly said that the decrease in performance due to the presence of security features (Figure 15) is of second-order effect with respect to performance variations due to environmental changes.
 Given the variability and the limitation of the communication, the autonomy of the nodes becomes even more important.
 Each node must be able to make autonomous decisions to perform its tasks without continuous supervision by the command and control, and often even disconnected from the rest of the network for quite long periods of time.
-Furthermore, delays and packet loss are so high that cooperation algorithms with the need for a great deal of message exchange, such as consensus-based methods, become operatively infeasible.
+Furthermore, delays and packet loss are so high that cooperation algorithms requiring a great deal of message exchange, such as consensus-based methods, become operatively infeasible.

-Since the achievable communication performance is so limited, it becomes important to reduce as much as possible the network communication overhead (e.g. signaling traffic, etc.) so to leave the bandwidth available for the applications.
-In this sense, the ideas described in this paper in the case of the IS-MOOS to reduce the traffic at middleware level could be pushed further.
+Since the achievable communication performance is so limited, it becomes important to reduce as much as possible the network communication overhead (e.g., signaling traffic, etc.) so as to leave the bandwidth available for the applications.
+In this sense, the ideas described in this paper in the case of the IS-MOOS to reduce the traffic at the middleware level could be pushed further.
 The use of a centralized pub/sub system has the advantage of concentrating all the information exchanged within the network into a single node.
-While this is useful in the case of protection of critical infrastructures, where the C^2 needs the complete control of the system, it creates an additional communication burden and may limit the network scalability.
+While this is useful in the case of the protection of critical infrastructures, where the C^2 requires complete control of the system, it creates an additional communication burden and may limit the network scalability.
 It is hence foreseeable that in other applications more suited middleware may be utilized.
-For example, it is a current research field in terrestrial networks the deployment of distributed pub/subs, which would also have the advantage of reducing the number of messages exchanged.
+For example, the deployment of distributed pub/subs in terrestrial networks is currently, being researched.
+This would also have the advantage of reducing the number of messages exchanged.
 Similar approaches can also be extended to other network layers.

 Notwithstanding the above limitations, the proof of concept of underwater network integration in a wider security system has been achieved, as demonstrated by the May 27 operations.
-Such a successful integration was favoured by the use of a unified programming model, namely publish/subscribe, and a unified middleware layer, namely IS-MOOS, both for intra- and inter-vehicle communication, which simplified the development of secure and reliable applications.
+Such a successful integration was favored by the use of a unified programming model, namely publish/subscribe, and a unified middleware layer, namely